fotonauts/activr/README.md

   route AddPictureActivity, :using => :actor_follower
 ```

-Note that can use a block syntax:
+Note that you can also use a block syntax:

 ```ruby
   routing :actor_follower do |activity|